-ADMIRAL LYONS and his squadron arrived at Corfu on the 29th of September.
+ADMIRAL LYONS and his squadron arrived at Corfu the 29th of September.
 It was expected they would sail from thence on the 10th inst.

-A Sur BURNT .--- The English ship Kandian Chief has been burnt in the South Atlantic Ocean, while on her voyage from London to Ceylon.
-Captain Davids and his crew were rescued by the Dutch ship Souburg, Captain Evers, and brought on to Batavia.
+A SHIP BURNT.-The English ship Kandian Chief has been burnt in the South Atlantic Ocean, while on her voyage from London to Ceylon.
+Captain Davids and his crew were rescued by the Dutch ship Souburg,

+Captain Evers, and brought on to Batavia.

-LIEUTENANT YULE.
-The court-martial on this officer is now concluded, but the finding will not be made known till it has received the sanction of the Duke of Cambridge.
+LIEUTENANT YULE.-The court-martial on this officer is now concluded, but the finding will not be made known till it has received the sanction of the Duke of

-FATAL SHIPWRECKS .- Two schooners and the whole of their crews, belonging to the port of St. Ives, Cornwall, have been lost.
+FATAL SHIPWRECKS.-Two schooners and the whole of their crews, belonging to the port of St. Ives, Cornwall, have been lost.

 RESCUE OF SIX SEAMEN .- The survivors of the brig Exchange, of South Shields, have just reached their homes: they give an enthusiastic account of their gallant rescue by the master and crew of the Isle of Man schooner, the Brilliant, off the Isle of Rügen.
-Four of them were drowned, but the rest were saved, though not
+Four of them were drowned, but the rest were saved, though not without immense exertions.

-THE BOARD OF ADMIRALTY.-The vacancy created in the Board of Admiralty by the resignation of Sir M.
+THE BOARD OF ADMIRALTY.-The vacancy created in the Board of Admiralty by the resignation of Sir M. F. F. Berkeley has been filled up by the appointment of